globus-gladier/gladier-client-examples/schemas/README.md

-## Shell CMD
+## Schemas

-This example shows registering a client with a custom Schema, for easily running flows via the Globus Webapp.
+This example demonstrates running a simple flow with a flow schema to aid flow runners in starting a flow, by documenting and validating input fields as part of a flow.
+Flow schemas are optional, but recommended for any flows where new users may not be familiar with the internals of the flow and/or prefer starting flows from the webapp, which has extra support for rendering nice schemas.

 ### Requirements

 * A Python Environment with Gladier installed

 ### Setup